vubiostat/OneDrive2R/README.md

 ### _Is there anything else I should do?_

 R asks when exiting if one should save the session to disk.
 This is equivalent once again to writing sensitive data to disk, and is a bad security practice.
-It is recommended to disable this feature globally to prevent accidently spooling of PHI/PII to disk.
+It is recommended to disable this feature globally to prevent accidentally spooling of PHI/PII to disk.

 For base R the following can be ensured using `usethis::edit_r_profile()` and adding this code: